rbsilva77/rbsilva77/README.md

 # About me

-* I'm a statistician at [Universidade Federal da Paraíba](https://www.ufpb.br/), Brazil.
+* I'm a Professor of Statistics at [Universidade Federal da Paraíba](https://www.ufpb.br/), Brazil.

 * I mostly work on methodologies in time series analysis and forecasting.